 Exercise

-Exercising can be a great way to relieve stress!
+Exercising can be a great way to relieve stress.
 Pick a favorite type of movement to get the heart rate up.

-That can mean biking, walking, going to the gym, tai chi, yoga- whatever you would look forward to!
+That can mean biking, walking, going to the gym, tai chi, yoga- whatever you would look forward to.

 Pets

-Having a pet or companion animal has been associated with decreased loneliness and anxiety.
-If you are at risk for falls, looking at pictures of animals or petting a friend or neighbor’s animal can be just as beneficial.
+If you are at risk for falls, looking at pictures of animals or petting a friend or neighbor’s animal can be just as beneficial

 Eating Well

-Does a diet have to be perfect 100% of the time?
-No. But that doesn’t mean that we can’t focus on nourishing the body, including the kidneys, properly.
+But that doesn’t mean that we can’t focus on nourishing the body, including the kidneys, properly.

 Mental and Emotional Stress Management Techniques